Posted on Leave a comment

 References from placed families you can actually contact

 Not testimonials on a website.
-Real families you can call or message who will speak about long-term health outcomes and ongoing breeder support after placement.
+Real families you can call or message.
 You can read verified reviews from our own placed families on our Testimonials page.

 10